josefbitzenhofer/sheets-backup/README.md

 ### config.txt
 Set up the `config.txt` file:
-Open the `config.txt` file within the umbrella folder the in your text editor.
+Open the `config.txt` file within the umbrella folder in your text editor.
 > The file's content looks like this:
 ```
     [Configuration]